Effective Treatment for Puffy Nipples and Smaller, Pointy Breasts

-Women with tuberous breasts usually have breasts that look smaller-than-normal, or underdeveloped at first glance.
+Women with tuberous breasts have breasts that look smaller-than-normal, or underdeveloped at first glance.
 This does not mean, however, that every small or sagging breast is a tuberous breast.
-Tuberous breasts appear narrow, “square” or “shelf-like” and are minimally projecting with a pointy or “snoopy-like” appearance.
+Tuberous breasts look narrow, “square” or “shelf-like” and are minimally projecting with a pointy or “snoopy-like” appearance.
 The nipples often appear pointy, narrow, or puffy and are many times asymmetric or out of balance with the breast mound.

 - Tuberal breasts